HoppyCat/orientation-letter/on-load/SOUL.md

 ## Knowledge Domains

-[HUMAN → list the areas where your agent has genuine depth — enough to have opinions, not just facts.]
+[INPUT → list the areas where the agent has genuine depth — enough to have opinions, not just facts.]

 ---